Aq Masjed, Rezvanshahr

-Aq Masjed (اق مسجد, also Romanized as Āq Masjed; also known as Rīneh or Wīlru) is a village in Yeylaqi-ye Ardeh Rural District, Pareh Sar District, Rezvanshahr County, Gilan Province, Iran.
-At the 2006 census, its population was 224, in 52 families.
+Aq Masjed (آق مسجد) (Note: Also romanized as Āq Masjed; also known as Rīneh and Wīlru) is a village in Yeylaqi-ye Ardeh Rural District of Pareh Sar District in Rezvanshahr County, Gilan province, Iran.
 The primary export of the village is wool.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 224 in 52 households.
+The following census in 2011 counted 355 people in 108 households.
+The 2016 census measured the population of the village as 419 people in 122 households.